Olipear/Portfolio/src/pages/projects/2020-07-03-rapid-prototyping.md

       I was researching the entire sales process for 606 in depth.
 This included interviews with planners, behaviour analysis on the website, and even AI assisted sentiment analysis on the web inquiry form.

-      I found:
+      Some of the key pain points were:

       * Planners wasted a lot of time on providing quotes for customers that could never afford the system.
+Customers were often unwilling to provide their budget upfront.

-      * Planners found many customers who made inquiries didn't understand the basic concepts of the shelving system. e.g. there are two set bay widths.
+      * Planners found many customers who made inquiries didn't understand the basic concepts of the shelving system.

-      * Users were navigating away from a page called 'what's the cost' to the brochure download page to use a pdf download of the pricelist.
-The 'what's the cost' page did not have prices for individual components, but instead had example prices for complete systems.

-      * Users didn't pay much attention to the informational pages in the 606 area of the site, and often skipped straight to the inquiry form.
-Information was generally poor, for example there was no complete list of components which could be hung on the tracks.

-      * Users were hostile to being asked their budget directly on the webform.
-Often when they did enter a number, it was too low for even the smallest system.

-      * Users would enter impractical wall dimensions in the webform, e.g. 55cm wide, when the smallest bay width is 65cm.

-      * Specific fields on the webform were able to reliably predict when an inquiry would never lead to a sale.

-      * Initially most customers hated the idea of having to go through a salesperson.
+      * Customers hated the idea of having to go through a salesperson.
 "Just let me buy it" was a common theme in customer feedback.

+      * Customers were being put off from buying into a system they could add to over time, because they didn't like the idea of having to call or email someone to do so.

-      * Customers who went through the process appreciated planner's expertise (there is obvious survivor bias here).
+      * Customers who went through the process appreciated planner's expertise - management were blind to the survivor bias here.

       #### An exercise in the possible

-      Creating a new customer-facing tool was not the only option discussed or presented to management.
-However my research indicated it would have the largest impact in addressing the many issues with the sales experience I found.

       The idea of a customer facing drawing tool was far from a new idea within the business, but had been met with scepticism in the past.
 The key issue was that the various rules were viewed as too complex to implement in a web based tool.
-The existing desktop application had been expensive and taken months to build using an external development studio.

       Therefore, the main aim of this prototype was to prove that a sufficiently complex tool could be created to follow these rules.